realfaiq/100-Days-of-Python/README.md

 Day-58: Learned about GPT.
 How it was trained and all that.
 Also, practiced and implemented KNN in python. <br />
 Day-59: Learned more about GPT.
 Also, practiced and implemented SVM in python. <br />
 Day-60: Revised and practiced the concept of clustering with kmeans in python. <br />
+Day-61: Started learning Keras.
+Also, revised and practiced KNN model in python. <br />